NicolasPetton/Indium/readme.md

 - JavaScript evaluation in JS buffers with `jade-interaction-mode`;
 - a stepping Debugger, similar to `edebug`, or `cider`.

+*Installation instruction and other documentation on readthedocs [here](https://jade.readthedocs.io).*

 ## Screenshots

 The REPL with company-mode